OctoPrint/venv-tool/README.md

 You can also use `octoprint-venv-tool` to create a fresh venv with OctoPrint and optionally some plugins from a valid export already preinstalled.

-For that, figure out the Python binary you want to use, then run `octoprint-venv-tool create-venv --python /path/to/python --export plugin-export.json /path/to/venv`, substituting the paths accordingly.
+For that, figure out the Python binary you want to use, then run

+    octoprint-venv-tool create-venv --python /path/to/python --export plugin-export.json /path/to/venv

+substituting the paths accordingly.